MLA Format and Citation － A Detailed Guide with Examples

 Hundreds of thousands of researchers publish their research papers.
 Reviewers and researchers read these papers for reference or further research work.

-Now, if everyone followed their own style of citation.
-It will become difficult for researchers to understand and find out the sources of information.
+Now, if everyone followed their own citation style, it would become difficult for researchers to understand and find out the sources of information.

 For the ease of everyone, MLA and other citation methods are being defined to generalize the citation method.
 This made it very easy for everyone to read and understand the source of information.